 On August 1, 2007, Charter executed an amended and restated employment agreement with Mr. Lovett that was subsequently amended by an addendum dated March 5, 2008 (as amended, the "Lovett Agreement").
 The Lovett Agreement provides that Mr. Lovett shall be employed in an executive capacity as Executive Vice President and Chief Operating Officer with such responsibilities, duties and authority as are customary for such role, including, but not limited to, overall management responsibility for Charter's operations, at a current annual salary of \$757,179, to be reviewed on an annual basis.
 He is eligible to participate in the incentive bonus plan with a target bonus of at least 125% of salary and to receive such other employee benefits as are available to other senior executives.
-The Lovett Agreement is three years from the effective date of the Lovett Agreement, and will automatically renew at the end of the term and on each anniversary thereof, for one year, unless terminated earlier by either party upon 90 days written notice.
+The Lovett Agreement contains a two-year non-compete provision and a two year non-solicitation clause.
+The term of the Lovett Agreement is three years from the effective date of the Lovett Agreement, and will automatically renew at the end of the term and on each anniversary thereof, for one year, unless terminated earlier by either party upon 90 days written notice.
 Mr. Lovett became interim President and Chief Executive Officer upon Mr. Smit's resignation, effective February 28, 2010.